 IN the not-so-distant future, one way to “go to university” in the United Kingdom could be to periodically dip into a state-sponsored university’s educational offerings over the course of a lifetime—paying an annual subscription for the privilege.

 This “Subscription University” approach is one of five models for state-supported higher education explored in Deloitte’s report The future(s) of public higher education: How state universities can survive—and thrive—in a new era.
-These models represent proposed responses to challenges many of today’s public educational institutions face in the United States, including the drastic decline in state funding that has driven unsustainable tuition increases for students; the growing need for lifelong learning as knowledge and skills become obsolete more rapidly; and the demographically driven drop-off in enrollments expected in the next five years.
+These models represent proposed responses to challenges many of today’s public educational institutions face in the United Kingdom, including the drastic decline in state funding that has driven unsustainable tuition increases for students; the growing need for lifelong learning as knowledge and skills become obsolete more rapidly; and the demographically driven drop-off in enrolments expected in the next five years.

-Each of the five models for public higher education posits innovative ways that state governments, educational institutions, students, and even businesses can work together to create an educational experience that serves students’ needs while remaining accessible and affordable:
+Each of the five models for public higher education posits innovative ways that state governments, educational institutions, students and even businesses can work together to create an educational experience that serves students’ needs while remaining accessible and affordable:

-A recognized leader in the higher education space, Deloitte has solved complex problems with over 175 public and private higher education institutions nationwide.
+A recognised leader in the higher education space, Deloitte has solved complex problems with over 175 public and private higher education institutions nationwide.
 Deloitte’s higher education team has experienced professionals and industry leaders that turn ideas into impact for your institution.
-Our professionals have solved some of the toughest higher education challenges for our clients, including operational and financial transformation, enterprise technology solutions, student experience redesign, and organizational and change management.
+Our professionals have solved some of the toughest higher education challenges for our clients, including operational and financial transformation, enterprise technology solutions, student experience redesign, and organisational and change management.